Tampa Tax Relief Attorney

 In Tax Court you can elect to have your case heard in a faster and less formal method than routine cases.
 This is a simplified or "S" case which is normally used for tax disputes of $50,000 or less in any one tax year.
 The court's decision in this case will be final, it cannot be appealed by you or the IRS.
 Commonly, "S" cases are settled with the IRS without the necessity of a trial, which may save you both time and money.

-Backed by 13 years of experience, we understand what it takes to successfully conclude a case with the IRS using the U.S. Tax Court.
+Backed by almost 20+ years of experience, we understand what it takes to successfully conclude a case with the IRS using the U.S. Tax Court.
 A taxpayer may also use the U.S. District Court or the Court of Federal Claims to pursue tax matters, but these courts usually require your tax deficiency to have been paid before bringing a claim.
 The IRS is not always correct in their decisions and using the U.S. Tax Court gives you and our office a viable way to battle the IRS, outside their playing field.

 To learn the advantages of fighting the IRS in tax court, contact a Tampa IRS tax relief attorney from our offices.